sprckt/suade_task/README.md

 # Introduction
 This project contains the recruitment task for the Suade Labs Backend Developer.
-The task requires the generation of a metrics report from mock data from an imaginary e-shop.
+The task requires the generation of a metrics report from an imaginary e-shop's sales data.
 The requirements for this project were fulfilled using Python3.
 Libraries used include Flask for the web framework and Pandas for data analysis, Jupyter Labs for data exploration and Pytest for the testing framework.